d

 Let's look at a simple counter application.
 The application displays the counter value, and offers three buttons to update the counter status:

-Let's implement the state management of the counter using a Redux-like state management mechanism provided by React's built-in useReducer hook.
-Here's what the code looks like:
+We shall now implement the counter state management using a Redux-like state management mechanism provided by React's built-in useReducer hook.

 import { useReducer } from 'react'